About open data

 - Science and technology

-To reuse existing data in the catalog citing the origin of the same it should be explicitly stated that they come from the Open Data Barcelona project, like this:
+To reuse existing data in the catalogue citing the origin of the same it should be explicitly stated that they come from the Open Data BCN portal, like this:

 In the case of allowing HTML code: